woojoo666/arcana-notes/Readme.md

 	for car in cars
 		car.#isEcoFriendly: car.fuelEconomy > 30

-	console.log(prius.#isEcoFriendly)->         // will print "true" (assume "prius" is somewhere in the set "cars")
+	console.log(prius.#isEcoFriendly)         // will print "true" (assume "prius" is somewhere in the set "cars")

 as you can see, often times hashmaps are used to define additional attributes and properties for objects, without modifying the original objects.
 They are extremely common for data processing.
 Tag syntax makes it actually look and feel like you are working with properties, even though you aren't actually modifying/retrieving properties from the object.
 This is why tags can also be thought of as "virtual properties".